gsplatform/workspace/README.md

 # Development Worksapce

-This repository is devoted to the development and deployment of PublicaMundi.
-The reason for its existance is:
+This repository is devoted to the development and deployment of CKAN The reason for its existance is:

 * to manage issues regarding the deployment
 * to provide setup scripts (e.g based on ansible) for this deployment
 * to setup a development environment using Vagrant

 ## Getting Started